rutholatunji/newsbite.github.io/README.md

 # rutholatunji.github.io
 Created with CodeSandbox

-The homepage is a starting point for our site and includes a more general overview of current health news, also categorizing into Women, Men and Children
+- The homepage is a starting point for our site and includes a more general overview of current health news, also categorizing into Women, Men and Children
-Our other 2 pages focus on Mental Health and Innovation in Health 3 pages that have a consistent look, for example the banner running across the top of each page, but have subtle differences to keep them individual
+Our other 2 pages focus on Mental Health and Innovation in Health

+- 3 pages that have a consistent look, for example the banner running across the top of each page, but have subtle differences to keep them individual

-Main feature of website = embedded podcasts (radiopublic.com) lucky to find this as it gave the format of our website more shape
+- Main feature of website = embedded podcasts (radiopublic.com) lucky to find this as it gave the format of our website more shape

-Also have links to news stories, articles and other resources We didn’t want to exclude any groups so have tried to make it accessible for hard of hearing viewers - links to transcribed podcasts and videos with subtitles
+- Also have links to news stories, articles and other resources

+-We didn’t want to exclude any groups so have tried to make it accessible for hard of hearing viewers - links to transcribed podcasts and videos with subtitles
 Making it more mobile friendly, the first link on homepage will open Spotify App when opens on a mobile device

 Starting at the top: